Logical limit laws for Mallows random permutations: Notation and preliminaries

-For any $i \in \cS$ we define $\tau_i$ to be the first time that the Markov chain is in state $i$, and we define $\tau^+_i>0$ to be the first time after zero that the Markov chain is in state $i$, given that $X_0=i$.
+For any $i \in \cS$ we define the {\em hitting time} $\tau_i := \inf\{ n\geq 0 : X_n=i \}$ to be the first time that the Markov chain is in state $i$, and we define the {\em first visit time} $\tau^+_i := \inf\{ n\geq 1 : X_n= i \}$ to be the first time after zero that the Markov chain is in state $i$.
 If $\bP_i ( \tau^+ _i < \infty ) = 1$ then we say that the state $i$ is \emph{recurrent}, otherwise we say that it is \emph{transient}.
 If additionally $\bE _i \tau^+_i <\infty$ then we say that $i$ is \emph{positive recurrent}.
 If $\cS$ is finite then recurrence implies positive recurrence.
 If $i$ is transient, then all $j$ in the communicating class containing $i$ are transient, and similarly if $i$ is (positive) recurrent.
-Thus we will talk about positive recurrent classes etc. If $X_n$ is in a recurrent class for some $n$, then $X_{n+k}$ is contained in this class for all $k \geq 0$.
+Thus we will talk about positive recurrent classes, etc. If $X_n$ is in a recurrent class for some $n$, then $X_{n+k}$ is contained in this class for all $k \geq 0$.
+The {\em period} of a state is the greatest common divisor of the set $\{n\geq 1 : \Pee_i(X_n= i)> 0\}$.
+A state is {\em aperiodic} if the period equals one.
+A communicating class or chain is called aperiodic if all of its states are.
 Proofs for the following two results are given in Theorem~4 and Lemma~5, respectively, in Section 6.3 of \cite{Grimmett}.

 \begin{thm} The state space $\cS$ of a Markov chain can be partitioned uniquely as